-This guide is intended for IT Professionals who are implementing their first Exchange Network solution.
+This Guide is intended for IT Professionals who are implementing their first Exchange Network solution.

 Step 1: Review Exchange Network Documentation